mpeterson2/turbo-wookie/readme.md

 If you'd rather just have the gist, and figure it out yourself:

-1. Install MPD, Go, and Dart (or at least `dart2js` and `pub`).
+1. Install MPD, and Dart (or at least `dart2js` and `pub`).
 Make sure MPD's executable is in your path.
-2. Build the `frontend/turbo_wookie/` dart project (using `pub get && pub update && pub build`), which will compile our dart code to javascript.
+2. Get the backend dependacies by running `pub get` on the [backend](github.com/mpeterson2/turbo-wookie/tree/master/backend) directory.
-3. Copy `backend/mpd/mpd.conf.example` to `backend/mpd/mpd.conf`, and modify it so it uses your directories, instead of mine.
+3. Build the [frontend](github.com/mpeterson2/turbo-wookie/tree/master/frontend) dart project (using `pub get && pub update && pub build`), which will compile our dart code to javascript.
-4. Copy `backend/config.example.yaml` to `backend/config.yaml`, and adjust as needed.
-If all you change in `mpd.conf` is the directories, you only need to change `turbo_wookie_directory` and `mpd_subdirectory` (and probably not even `mpd_subdirectory`).
+4. Copy `backend/mpd/mpd.conf.example` to `backend/mpd/mpd.conf`, and modify it so it uses your settings (if you need to).
-5. Open the `backend` directory, and run `server.go` (if you don't want to build it, `go run server.go`, if you want to build it `go build server.go && ./server`).
-You might need to grab some dependencies.
+5. Open the `backend` directory, and run `dart turbo-wookie.dart`.
+If you are on a Unix machine, you can run `./turbo-wookie.dart` in the `backend` directory.

 Eventually (hopefully) we'll put together an executable, complete with the frontend, so you don't have to manually build all that stuff.